Hafnia (bacterium): Pathogenicity and antimicrobial susceptibility

 There is limited information about the pathogenicity of Hafnia alvei.
 This is likely due to the low occurrence frequency of this species in human illnesses and the fact that there are no clear-cut disease syndromes specifically associated with H. alvei.
 The current information regarding Hafnia pathogenicity can be looked at from two perspectives; virulence factors potentially operative in extra intestinal infections and those restricted primarily to the intestin.
 A study mentions that mice injected intraperitoneally with hafniae did not succumb to infection.

 H. alvei is an uncommon human pathogen despite the increased attention from the medical community over the past decade due to its possible association with gastroenteritis.

 There are no well-described outbreaks of disease caused by H. alvei in which the epidemiologic, clinical, and laboratory correlates are overwhelmingly in support of an unquestionable role for hafniae in these illnesses.

 In a study of 17 Hafnia alvei ("Enterobacter hafniae") isolates recovered by the Mayo Clinic from 1968 to 1970, only 5 isolates (29%) were judged to be clinically significant.
 In all five of these cases, H. alvei was determined to be a secondary pathogen (respiratory:2; abscess:3).
 Overall, the mean age of those infected or colonised with H. alvei was 52.9 years, with a male/female ratio of 1:1.1.
 Slightly over 50% of all isolates were acquired via a nosocomial route, including all five associated with infection.
 In only two instances was H. alvei recovered in pure culture, and in neither case was the strain clinically significant.

-It is interesting to highlight that ATCC considers that all Hafnia alvei strains belong to the Biosafety level 1 only.
+It is interesting to highlight that ATCC considers classifies all Hafnia alvei strains as Biosafety level 1.
 Furthermore, Richard identified the presence of 10^{8} viable cells per gram of cheese, which suggests a daily consumption of more than 10^{9} bacteria per day (calculation based on a 30 g portion) indicating the good safety profile of Hafnia alvei in daily consumption.

-Stock et al. describes a study in which 76 H. alvei isolates were investigated for their susceptibility to 69 antibiotics or drugs.
+A studying examining the susceptibility of 76 H. alvei isolates to 69 antibiotics.
 The general pattern that emerges from this study is that hafniae are typically susceptible to carbapenems, monobactams, chloramphenicol, quinolones, aminoglycosides, and antifolates (e.g., trimethoprim-sulfamethoxazole) and resistant to penicillin, oxacillin, and amoxicillin plus clavulanic acid.
 Susceptibility to tetracyclines and cephalosporins is variable.

 A Spanish study, involving enteric pathogens also found that 32 strains of H. alvei were universally susceptible to all quinolones (including gemifloxacin and grepafloxacin), cefotaxime, gentamicin, co-trimoxazole, and naladixic acid; 78% of the strains in that study were susceptible to doxycycline.
 Some H. alvei strains produce both low-level inducible cephalosporinases (ceftazidime susceptible) and high-level constitutive cephalosporinase activity that is resistant to ceftazidime.

 A clinical study testing the intake of the H. alvei HA4597 strain in overweight people has shown the excellent safety of this bacteria.